Snowflake-Labs/sfquickstarts/site/sfguides/src/entity_resolution_for_product_matching/entity_resolution_for_product_matching.md

 The architecture of the Entity Resolution solution is designed to generate and validate product matches.

-Here's a detailed walkthrough of how we use Snowflake's AI/ML features to complete this workflow:
+Here's a detailed walkthrough of how we use Snowflake's AI features to complete this workflow:

 <img src="assets/lucid.png"/>

-**Preprocessing Data**: This begins with the ingestion of data into Snowflake.
-Data sources include product UPCs, descriptions, and performance on company websites, measured by estimated view and purchase data from various retailers and e-commerce platforms.
-Organized tables are created to provide two product catalogs to match between.
+**Preprocessing Data**: This process begins with data from Similarweb Ltd, a provider on Snowflake Marketplace.
+The dictionary for their dataset includes product UPCs, descriptions, and performance on company websites, measured by estimated view and purchase data from various retailers and e-commerce platforms.
+From there, we simply create tables to provide two product catalogs to match between.
 The descriptions of the products are cleaned, having special characters removed so they do not influence feature extraction.

-**Extracting Features**: Snowflake Notebooks are leveraged to provide an integrated development environment where SQL and Python are used to query, manipulate, and prepare the data.
+**Generate Embeddings**: Snowflake Notebooks are leveraged to provide an integrated development environment where SQL and Python are used to query, manipulate, and prepare the data.
 This automates the extraction of relevant features, ensuring that data from various sources is consolidated and ready for subsequent steps.
 In our case, the cleaned product descriptions from the last step are used to create vector embeddings via Snowflake's `EMBED_TEXT_768` function.

 **Embedding-Based Matching**: After extracting feature-rich embeddings for product descriptions, the next step involves leveraging these dense vector representations to measure similarity between items.
 Vector similarity metrics such as cosine similarity are calculated to identify matching items; this approach enables precise product matching even when descriptions vary in format or content.
 Pairs of products that have a similarity score over a 0.9 are listed as proposed product matches for further review.
 Embedding-based matching plays a critical role in resolving entities and linking products effectively, ensuring a robust matching framework in diverse datasets.